juuliasantala/prog_training/4/README.md

 Continue working with DNA Center APIs.
 We have been successful in getting all of the network devices in the previous exercise.
 Now utilise this information, and get all the interfaces of the device that the user selects!

+How can you filter the list of interfaces and print out only the physical interfaces?
+Study the JSON to see what key holds the value that can be used to define this.

 Check the [DNA Center API documentation](https://developer.cisco.com/docs/dna-center/api/1-3-3-x/) to find the correct API to use for getting interface info by device id.

 **Example output:**